Will the narcissist be any happier with the new person?

-Unlike the narcissist they do not find real happiness, they fake it and never make it, as they always look for external sources of happiness, they never look inwards, and they always look externally for blame, so they never learn to look internally for change.
+Unlike the narcissist, they do not find real happiness; they fake it and never make it, as they always look for external sources of happiness; they never look inwards.
+They always look externally for blame, so they never learn to look internally for change.

 Karma hits the narcissist every time as they circle around and around, never achieve, they are so miserable and insecure, with extremely low self-esteem on the inside.
 You can not help them, as they don’t see themselves as the problem, to the narcissist it’s always someone else that’s caused it.

 You have people with low self-esteem that put on a mask and destroy people to feel better within, never learning, never evolving, never changing, always blaming, always hurting and looking for revenge, part of that revenge they often move on fast with someone you knew, or they move very close by.